Soothe and protect lips with this easy to make homemade honey lip balm recipe!

 It truly doesn’t take much longer to make a big batch than it does to make a small batch so go for it all in one sitting.

-Keep the lip balm stored at room temperature.
+Keep the lip balm stored at room temperature and in a dry place.
 All oils can go rancid so use up lip balm within a year.
+The shelf life might be a bit longer but err on the side of caution and use up within a ye

 Honey Lip Balm

-Soothe and soften chapped lips with a simple homemade lip balm full of nourishing oils and honey.
+Soothe and soften chapped or dry lips with this homemade natural lip balm recipe full of nourishing oils and honey.

 Materials